rumca-js/OfflineWebSearch/PROJECT.md

  - there is a background task that can refresh sources
  - It would be best if it could accept new sources to refresh
  - disabled sources should be skipped
- - sources that were fetched eariler than hour since source.date\_fetch should be skipped
+ - sources that were fetched earlier than hour since source.date\_fetch should be skipped
  - should use order of sources by last fetched (or that never have been fetched)
  - should change date\_fetch, but only after attempt to read source has been made
+ - if database is change, the worker should not process any older data for previous database

 ## Database update
  - it would be best if it could accept new databases to fetch